loongx2/hardware-timing-dashboard/README.md

 # Hardware Timing Analytics Dashboard

 A Python-based dashboard built with Dash, Plotly, and Seaborn for analyzing embedded system hardware timing data from CSV files.
+Special focus on daisy chain configurations and synchronicity between devices.

 ## Features